Multinex: Lightweight Low-light Image Enhancement via Multi-prior Retinex: Experiments and Results

 \section{Experiments and Results}

 We evaluate Multinex variants, referred to as \emph{Multinex} (44.7K parameters) and \emph{Multinex-Nano} (0.7K parameters), across standard LLIE benchmarks and a downstream task.
-We use \emph{reference datasets} with paired low/normal-light images, comprising LOL-v1~\cite{RetinexNet} (485:15), LOL-v2~\cite{Sparse} in both real (689:100) and synthetic (900:100) forms, as well as SDSD~\cite{sdsd} containing indoor (62:6) and outdoor (116:10) video scenes, where ($n$:$m$) denotes the train-test split.
+We use \emph{reference datasets} with paired low/normal-light images, comprising LOL-v1~\cite{RetinexNet} (485:15), LOL-v2~\cite{Sparse} in both real (689:100) and synthetic (900:100) forms, where ($n$:$m$) denotes the train-test split.
 To evaluate generalization under uncontrolled lighting, we further test on \emph{no-reference datasets}, including MEF~\cite{MEF}, LIME~\cite{LIME}, DICM~\cite{DICM}, and NPE~\cite{NPE}.
 Following common LLIE protocol \cite{Retinexformer,yan2025hvi,GLARE}, we report PSNR, SSIM, and LPIPS on reference datasets, and NIQE~\cite{NIQE} and BRISQUE~\cite{BRISQUE} on no-reference datasets.
 In addition to results reported in this section, we include more in Sections \ref{app:ablation} and \ref{app:examples} of supplementary material, showing additional ablation studies, example demonstration, and challenging cases.